simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/docs_translation_converter.md

 **[Parameters]**

 - `translated_doc`: str
-  - A target translated document to remove unnecessary line break.
+  - A target translated document to remove an unnecessary line break.

 <hr>